calebmadrigal/calebmadrigal-blog/blog/content/posts/the-deep-ocean-skies.md

 tags: poetry, personal-thoughts

 <pre>
-Stay away, stay away;
+Stay away!
+Stay away!
-Keep away from the bay.
+Keep away from the bay!
 You know that at night,
 Will in come the tide,
 Sweeping out the mind